 The Company does not own or operate its own drilling rigs, but instead enters into contracts with third parties for such drilling rigs.
 These contracts establish daily rates for the drilling rigs and the term of the Company's commitment for the drilling services to be provided.
 The Company would incur a termination obligation if the Company elected to terminate a contract and if the drilling contractor were unable to secure replacement work for the contracted drilling rigs at the same daily rates being charged to the Company prior to the end of their respective contract terms.
-The Company's undiscounted minimum outstanding aggregate termination obligations under its drilling rig contracts were approximately \$17.7 million at December 31, 2022.
+The Company's undiscounted minimum outstanding aggregate termination obligations under its drilling rig contracts were approximately \$22.2 million at December 31, 2023

-At December 31, 2022, the Company had outstanding commitments to participate in the drilling and completion of various non-operated wells.
-If all of these wells are drilled and completed as proposed, the Company's undiscounted minimum outstanding aggregate commitments for its participation in these non-operated wells were approximately \$26.0 million at December 31, 2022.
+At December 31, 2023, the Company had outstanding commitments to participate in the drilling and completion of various non-operated wells.
+If all of these wells are drilled and completed as proposed, the Company's undiscounted minimum outstanding aggregate commitments for its participation in these non-operated wells were approximately \$27.9 million at December 31, 2023.
 The Company expects these costs to be incurred within the next year.

-At December 31, 2022, the Company had outstanding commitments of \$29.8 million to purchase 12 compressors to be utilized in San Mateo and Pronto operations.
-The Company expects these costs to be incurred within the next year.
+At December 31, 2023, the Company had outstanding midstream commitments of \$162.7 million for the construction and installation of Pronto's additional natural gas processing plant with a designed inlet processing capacity of 200 MMcf per day, including a nitrogen rejection unit and additional related facilities, in addition to commitments to purchase 11 compressors to be utilized in San Mateo and Pronto operations.
+The Company expects the majority of these costs to be incurred within the next year.